kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 # Configuration Files

 Generally, you won't need to personally edit the configuration files for either the client or server(s), but this information is available should you wish to.
 The executable `genconfs` will create the configuration files for you and offer recommended settings based on your choices.

 ## Server (node) config file

 ### Node Specific Information

-#### Indentification
+#### Identification

 Each consensus node requires a unique Ed25519 keypair and `nodeId`.